VertaAI/modeldb/client/verta/docs/faqs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All the Verta modules related to model versioning and metadata are free and open-source under ModelDB.
-Find code and getting started information for ModelDB |ModelDB repo|.
+Find code and getting started information for ModelDB |here|.

 In addition, we have open-source different deployment and packaging components that are available on the
-|Verta public repos|.
+|Verta Git repository|.

 .. _how-is-modeldb-different: